Denver Improper Cargo Weight Distribution Attorneys

 If you or a loved one has been injured in an accident with a big rig or another commercial vehicle, contact the cargo truck accident lawyers at The Bourassa Law Group right away.
 We are passionate about protecting the rights of those who have been wronged, and we have the extensive experience needed to navigate complex truck accident cases, which often involve multiple responsible parties.

-We work hard to stand out from the pack, and we’ll fight skillfully for the full compensation you need to cover your losses.
+We work hard to stand out from the pack, and our Denver truck accident attorneys fight skillfully for the full compensation you need to cover your losses.
 Call our attorneys at (303) 331-6186 to set up a free, no-obligation consultation.
 We’re ready to review your case and answer all your questions.